sofia-sch24/J124-Final/README.md

 1. Q2 2022 Widely Viewed Content Report by Meta, https://transparency.fb.com/data/widely-viewed-content-report/

+This is the Q2 2022 widely viewed content report and it is essentially Facebook's way of holding itself accountable in terms of transparency in its content.
+By perusing this report, you can see popular content on the page and the source it is coming from.
+You can also see popular posts that have been taken down by Facebook because it violated the inauthentic behavior policy.
+This most recent report is evidence that Facebook can be so much more transparent on the amount of misinformation on its platform.
+The site simply picks and chooses what it will reveal to the public.
+The lack of substantive, concrete information in this report is evidence in itself that Facebook could do much better in countering misinformation.

 2. "In Ukraine, Facebook fact-checkers fight a war on two fronts" by The Washington Post, https://www.washingtonpost.com/technology/2022/04/12/facebook-fact-checkers-misinformation-ukraine-war/

+This report by the Washington Post details an example of work the Facebook fact-checkers do to combat misinformation.
+This is another way, Facebooks argues, that the site holds itself accountable in combatting misinformation.
+As discussed in this report, Facebook's new mechanism for curbing misinformation is decreasing the misleading/false post's visibility in news feeds and adds a warning label to the post.